At Roboflow, we often get asked:

 This means that your model isn't learning well, but is basically memorizing the training set.
 This means that your model will not perform well on new images it has never seen before.

 The train, validation, and testing splits are built to combat overfitting.

-The training set the largest corpus of your dataset that you reserve for training your model.
+The difference between the training set and the validation set is the training set is the largest corpus of your dataset that you reserve for training your model.
 After training, inference on these images will be taken with a grain of salt, since the model has already had a chance to look at and memorize the correct output.